Inverse agonist: Ligand gated ion channel inverse agonists

 An example of a receptor site that possesses basal activity and for which inverse agonists have been identified is the GABA_{A} receptors.
 Agonists for GABA_{A} receptors (such as muscimol) create a relaxant effect, whereas inverse agonists have agitation effects (for example, Ro15-4513) or even convulsive and anxiogenic effects (certain beta-carbolines).

 G protein-coupled receptor inverse agonists

 Two known endogenous inverse agonists are the Agouti-related peptide (AgRP) and its associated peptide Agouti signalling peptide (ASIP).
 AgRP and ASIP appear naturally in humans and bind melanocortin receptors 4 and 1 (Mc4R and Mc1R), respectively, with nanomolar affinities.

-The opioid antagonists naloxone and naltrexone act as neutral antagonists of the mu opioid receptors under basal conditions, but as inverse agonists when an opioid such as morphine is bound to the same channel.
+The opioid antagonists naloxone and naltrexone act as neutral antagonists of the mu opioid receptors under normal conditions, but as inverse agonists when chronic exposure to opioids has increased the basal activity of the mu opioid receptors.
 6α-naltrexo, 6β-naltrexol, 6β-naloxol, and 6β-naltrexamine acted neutral antagonists regardless of opioid binding and caused significantly reduced withdrawal jumping when compared to naloxone and naltrexone.

 Nearly all antihistamines acting at H1 receptors and H2 receptors have been shown to be inverse agonists.

 The beta blockers carvedilol and bucindolol have been shown to be low level inverse agonists at beta adrenoceptors.